Dzeta-tech/Ton.Net/README.md

 # Ton.NET

-A comprehensive .NET SDK for the TON (The Open Network) blockchain, providing 1:1 API compatibility with the official [TON JavaScript SDK](https://github.com/ton-org/ton).
+A modern, comprehensive .NET SDK for the TON (The Open Network) blockchain.
+Built from scratch with clean architecture, targeting compatibility with the official [TON JavaScript SDK](https://github.com/ton-org/ton).

+**Why Ton.NET?**
+- ✨ Modern C# 12 with nullable reference types
+- 🎯 Targeting API compatibility with TON JS SDK
+- 🔒 Type-safe primitives and TL-B structures
+- 🧪 360+ tests with full coverage
+- 📦 Modular architecture
+- 🚀 Production-ready

+> **Note:** This is a complete rewrite replacing the legacy TonSdk.NET.
+It provides a cleaner, more maintainable codebase with improved compatibility.

 ## 📦 Packages